You did it!

 Never Exercise An Option That Is Out-Of-The-Money

 Never exercise an option that is out-of-the-money.
-Exercising options is meant for in-the-money options only.
+Exercising options are meant for in-the-money options only.
 This is easily explained with an example.

 You are long a call at the 50 strike.
 Your underlying is currently trading at $40, and you decide to exercise.
 Now you have converted your option into shares at $50.00 even though the underlying is only trading at $40; you have a loss.
 If you wanted to get the shares of the stock, you should have closed out your option, sell to Close, and bought the shares in the market for $40 instead of $50.
 Don't set yourself up by starting with a loss, only exercise in-the-money options.